chuong-k/gfg_technical_challenge/README.md

 - [Notes](#notes)
 - [Author](#author)

----

 ## Overview

 The goal of this project is to:
 - Initialize a local Spark environment using Docker.
 - Read input CSV data using PySpark.
-- Perform a series of transformations (e.g., filtering, joins, and aggregations).
+- Perform transformations
-- Save the results as a **partitioned Parquet file**.
-- Load the transformed data into a **PostgreSQL** database.
+- Load the transformed data into a database for Analysis work.

 The pipeline is designed to be simple, modular, and reproducible for technical demonstration purposes.

----

 ## Technologies